volkamerlab/KinFragLib/README.md

 ## Repository content

-This repository holds
+This repository holds the following resources:

-1. the fragment library data and a link to the combinatorial library data,
+1. Fragment library data and a link to the combinatorial library data.
-2. a *quick start* notebook explaining how to load and use the fragment library, and
+2. *Quick start* notebook explaining how to load and use the fragment library.
-3. notebooks covering the full analyses regarding the fragment and combinatorial libraries as described in the corresponding paper.
+3. Notebooks covering the full analyses regarding the fragment and combinatorial libraries as described in the corresponding paper.

     data/
     notebooks/